 Use Weekly and Monthly Timeframes

 Being a long-term trading style, position traders mostly focus on weekly and monthly timeframes and use the daily timeframe to get precise entry and exit points.
-This works to the advantage of position traders, as longer-term timeframes tend to be more reliable than shorter-term ones from a technical standpoint.
+This works in the advantage of position traders, as longer-term timeframes tend to be more reliable than shorter-term ones from a technical standpoint.

 In addition, exchange rates exhibit a positive serial relationship over longer time horizons which can’t be identified on daily timeframes.